Meet the Herd

 We started raising goats in May of 2004 and it's been a delightful journey !

 We do not use the typical CD&T vaccines on our girls as we have not found them to be effective, and all too often causing ill side effects.
 In 2014 we started to use the Lysign vaccine in our herd on does over 6 months of age as part of our mastitis prevention program.
 We are finding this very effective and so far (happily) the only vaccine we use.
-In 2016 we have also branched out into more natural wormers (using mainly garlic and oregano), as we find it harder and harder to find a chemical wormer that will continue to work without building resistance.
+In 2016 we have also come back to using more natural wormers (using mainly garlic and oregano), as we find it harder and harder to find a chemical wormer that will continue to work without building resistance.
+Our last chemical wormer is the cydectin cattle pour on given orally and has worked well for a number of years up until 2014-15 when we started seeing a resistance, and now in 2017 it is no longer effect for us by itself.

 Our kids are raised on cocci prevention starting at 3 days of age, given daily in the milk.
 In our years of raising kids we find nothing grows them out better then milk itself so we prolong weaning as long as possible - often keeping kids on the lambar until their first winter at which time they are generally 6 to 10 months of age.
+We do also add probiotics and baking soda to the milk to aid in digestion and health.
 Milk is fed free choice meaning the kids will eat as much as they want.
+At this rate standard breeds will eat anywhere from 2-3 quarts of milk a day and minis an average of 1-2 quarts a day.
+Buck kids will most always eat more then does and have faster growth rates.
+Kids are grown out on cow milk (whole, by itself) whenever goat milk is not available.
 Alfalfa is also a large part of our growing program, supplying much of the needed calcium and protein growing kids need.
-Grain is not introduced until the last moth of milk feeding / just before weaning.
+Grain is not introduced until the last month of milk feeding / just before weaning.
 This helps fill in some of the wholes in nutrition left once weaned off milk.
 Free choice mineral is left out for all stock at all times as well as baking soda.